austin-taylor/bluewall/Readme.md

 *	Enumerate - Identify live hosts inside your network (coming soon)

 #### Symantecs
-* Target Host - Outbound connections
+* Target Host - Outbound communication
-* Trusted Host - Incoming connections
+* Trusted Host - Bidirectional communication
 * No Strike - Devices your computer should not communicate with

 #### Getting Started